Biomimetic Materials Science Laboratory

 Assistant Prof. Kazuma Yasuhara

 Education and Research Activities in the Laboratory

-The Biomimetic Materials Science Laboratory is developing seeds that promise to take a leading role in bio-nano science and information technology through learning from biological systems and developing new molecular materials and systems that exceed the original biological systems.
+The Biomimetic Materials Science Laboratory takes a leading role in bionanoscience and information technology by learning from biological systems and developing new molecular materials and systems that exceed their original biological functionality.

-Biological systems have wireless, nano-scale information processing systems.
-Thus, we learn from biological systems how to create artificial cells that incorporate enzymes and receptors and to develop nano-devices that can process information on light, heat, or ions.
-Furthermore, we are organizing and coordinating these nano-devices organically to develop “molecular communication,” a molecule-based information and communications system for the future (Fig. 2).
+Biological systems have built-in wireless, nanoscale information processing systems.
+From biological systems, we learn how to create artificial cells that incorporate enzymes and receptors, and develop nanodevices that can process information on light, heat, and ions.
+Furthermore, we are organizing and coordinating these nanodevices organically to develop “molecular communication,” a molecule-based information and communications system for the future.
+(Fig. 1)